ruvcoindev/ruvname/README.md

 systemctl enable --now ruvname
 ```
 ### Docker
-If you want to run ALFIS in docker container, you can do this by running:
+If you want to run RUVNAME in docker container, you can do this by running:
 ```shell
 docker run --rm --name ruvname -p 53:53/tcp -p 53:53/udp cofob/ruvname
 ```